Vision Correction Treatments in Newark, DE

 Yes!
 Laser vision correction is one of the safest vision correction treatments available today.
 While no surgery is risk-free, laser vision correction is a minimally invasive and safe procedure.
 Millions of people have successfully undergone laser vision correction.
 This type of surgery has a very high success rate.
 You can expect only a few mild side effects.

-Before making the decision to have laser vision correction surgery, it is important to discuss the potential risks and benefits with Dr. Boyd.
+Before deciding to have laser vision correction surgery, it is important to discuss the potential risks and benefits with Dr. Boyd.
 Here at Eye Care of Delaware, we work to ensure that all our patients make the most informed, best decision for their eyes.
 Contact us today!

 What are the benefits of laser vision correction?